bergesinstitute/graf-method/book-1-unit-1.md

 <a name="nouns-in-spanish"></a>
 ## Nouns in Spanish

 Nouns have number: they can be singular (one) or plural (more than one).
-In order to make them plural, we add –s at the end, or –es if the noun ends in a consonant.
+In order to make them plural, we add -s at the end, or -es if the noun ends in a consonant.
 Guitarra → Guitarras.
 Doctor → Doctores.

 Nouns in Spanish have gender (they can be either masculine or feminine).
 A piano (piano) is masculine, while a guitarra (guitar) is feminine.
-Notice how piano ends in –o and guitarra ends in –a.
+Notice how piano ends in -o and guitarra ends in -a.
 It is quite common for masculine and feminine nouns to end in those letters respectively, but it is not a rule.
 So, in order to memorize the gender of nouns, we are going to learn all of them together with the article.

 <a name="articles-in-spanish"></a>
 ## Articles in Spanish